eloj/radix-sorting/README.md

 array is required; the algorithm would break if we tried to write directly into the input array.

 However, the _main_ difference between this and the first variant is that we're no longer directly writing the output from the counts.
-Instead the counts are re-processed into a series of prefix sums in the second loop.
+Instead the counts are re-processed into a [prefix sum](https://en.wikipedia.org/wiki/Prefix_sum) (or _exclusive scan_) in the second loop.
 This gives us, for each input value, its first location in the sorted output array, i.e the value of `cnt[j]` tells us the array index at which to write the first _j_ to the output.

-A [prefix sum](https://en.wikipedia.org/wiki/Prefix_sum) implies addition.
-It's derived from a higher-order construction called a _scan_ which allows for any binary associative operator.
-Furthermore the term is slightly ambiguous, because there are two variants; the _inclusive_ and the _exclusive_ prefix sum/scan.
-We're using an exclusive scan, because for position _j_ we're summing the elements up to but not including _j_.
-We use zero as an identity for the first sum.

 For instance, `cnt[0]` will always be zero, because any `0` will always end up in the first position in the output. `cnt[1]` will contain how many zeroes precede the first `1`, `cnt[2]` will